 It is free to post, comment, or upvote all content on Steemit.com.
 You might even get paid for it!

 Upvotes are Steemit's way of saying you like someone's post or comment.

 To upvote, click on the Upvote icon at the bottom of the comment/post.

 When you are first starting out, commenting on other people's posts can be a great way to get involved and connect with people!

 To comment on a post, or reply to an existing comment, click on the "Reply" link at the bottom of the post/comment.

-To create a post, click on the "Submit a Story" link in the upper right corner.
+To create a post, click on the "Post" link in the upper right corner.